-There are a lot of posts written about blogging success, but perhaps not quite as many written on why blogs fail.
+There are a lot of posts written about blogging success, but perhaps not quite as many written on why blogs fail or the reasons behind the blogging failure.
 Since I believe failure is such a great part of the entrepreneurial learning process, and you really only fail when you quit, I thought I’d write an “homage” to failure if you will.

 - Not having a plan

 - Bad design

 - Too many ads